K4Lok/learn_laravel/README.md

 Install the Laravel Install can help you not to download the framework every time you create a laravel project.
 > `composer global require laravel/installer`

+You will find out command not found: laravel if you directly tpye the command, you have to type ~/.composer/vendor/bin/laravel.

+To reduce the work, by adding the path of laravel to the $PATH in ~/.zshrc

+Get the path: `pwd`
+> `vim ~/.zshrc`, `sudo vim /etc/paths`. add the path in both of the file.

 Then by using this command, you can create a laravel project without downloading from the internet.
 > `laravel new example-app`

 And run it by `php artisan serve`.

+---